Myles Straw Player Props: Guardians vs. Astros

 Myles Straw At The Plate

-- He has not hit a long ball in his 104 games this season.
+- In 105 games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.